In new book, fired FBI Director James Comey says Trump "untethered to truth"

-Former FBI Director James Comey blasts President Donald Trump as unethical and "untethered to truth" and calls his leadership of the country "ego driven and about personal loyalty" in a forthcoming book.
+In his new book, former FBI Director James Comey blasts President Trump as unethical and "untethered to truth" and calls his leadership of the country "ego driven and about personal loyalty."
+The book, "A Higher Loyalty," is to be released next week.

 In addition, Comey says that Mr. Trump asked him to investigate the widely disseminated allegation that he had once paid Russian prostitutes to urinate on a bed, the New York Post reports.
 He made the request because he worried that the accusation, which was included in former British spy Christopher Steele's opposition research on Mr. Trump, might be believed to be true by First Lady Melania Trump.